Chile

 Buildings

-Buildings consume 23%, almost a quarter, of the country's total energy with a significant part of this is used for heating and are responsible for 7% of Chile’s GHG emissions (Comisión Nacional de Energía, 2021; Ministerio de Energía, 2022c).
-It is therefore not surprising that the buildings sector is a central part of the new Energy Efficiency law.
+Buildings consumed almost a quarter of the country's total energy in 2021, with a significant share of this used for heating, and were responsible for approximately 7% of Chile’s total GHG emissions (excl.
+LULUCF) in the same year (Comisión Nacional de Energía, 2021; Ministerio de Energía, 2022c; IEA, 2024a).
+It is therefore not surprising that the buildings sector is a central part of the Chile’s cross-sectoral Energy Efficiency Law.

-The law establishes that residential buildings, public buildings, commercial buildings and office buildings must have an energy rating to be commercialised: this is applicable to construction and real estate companies as well as housing and urban planning services.
+The law establishes that residential buildings, public buildings, commercial buildings and office buildings must have an energy rating to be commercialised (i.e. put on the market): this is applicable to construction and real estate companies as well as housing and urban planning services.
 As with appliances such as refrigerators, the energy efficiency label allows people to have better information when renting or buying homes.
-The label must be included in all sales advertising by companies (Ministerio de Energía, 2021e).
+The label must be included in all sales advertising by companies (Ministerio de Energía, 2021d).
+This provision builds upon the existing Calificación Energética de Viviendas (CEV), established in 2011, and is also integrated into voluntary national building sustainability certifications (Ministerio de Energía, 2021b).

 As with other sectors, Chile’s energy strategy (PEN) also established a number of targets to minimise emissions from the buildings sector, including: